psuzn/romoNepali/README.md

 - [Contributing](#contributing)

 ## Installation
-(This is in  beta version so might not be stable.)
+(This is in  alpha version so might not be stable.)

 <B>1.First install [node](http://blog.teamtreehouse.com/install-node-js-npm-linux) (also npm) and [pip](https://www.tecmint.com/install-pip-in-linux/).</B>